awb99/scriptcs/README.md

     scriptcs -install

-As a result, all packages specified in the `scriptcs_packages.config`, including all dependencies, will be downloaded and installed in the `scriptcs_packages` folder.
+As a result, all packages specified in the `packages.config`, including all dependencies, will be downloaded and installed in the `packages` folder.

 ## Contributing